 Message Replay

-Replay can be performed on a non-partitioned queue or topic endpoint.
+Message replay can be performed on a non-partitioned queue or topic endpoint.
+Replay can be initiated from the event broker management interfaces (PubSub+ Broker Manager, Solace CLI, and SEMP), or from client applications using the PubSub+ Messaging APIs.
 When initiating replay, you can request all messages in the replay log, all messages following a specified replication group message ID, or all messages starting from a requested replay start time.
-The event broker delivers the messages from the replay log that match any subscription on that queue or topic endpoint, from the specified starting point to the end of the replay log.
+The event broker delivers the messages from the replay log that match any subscription on that queue or topic endpoint, from the specified start point to the end of the replay log.
+The messages from the replay stream then join the stream of live messages without requiring any action from the consuming application.

 Message replay is not supported for partitioned queues.